Steal Our 5 Cold Email Templates (Inspired by an Email Expert)

 It might make more sense to email the CEO first, and then your prospect.
 Send an email to the CEO about your passion to help the company solve the “goal”.
 Afterwards, send the cold email template to your prospect that references the fact that you emailed the CEO first.
 If you have the time, forward the email sent to the CEO and then add the cold email template to your message.

-5. The Winning Email
+5. Winning Cold Email Template

 One of the biggest problems salespeople encounter when handed thousands of prospects is segmenting by goals.
 These can be unique to organizations and can even use executive-specific lingo.
 Choose to simplify all goals into the one powerful noun, WIN, by using this cold email template: